swiftlang/swift-evolution/proposals/0376-function-back-deployment.md

   }
 }
 ```

-Developers familiar with JavaScript may recognize these generated compatibility functions as [polyfills](https://remysharp.com/2010/10/08/what-is-a-polyfill).

 When the deployment target of the client app is at least toasterOS 2.0, the compiler can eliminate the branch in `makeBatchOfToast_thunk(_:)` and therefore make `makeBatchOfToast_fallback(_:)` an unused function, which reduces the unnecessary bloat that could otherwise result from referencing a back deployed API.